The Ultimate Guide to Passing Your Texas Road Test

-If you need any refreshers on signs, maneuvers or safety, check the Texas Drivers Handbook.
+If you need any refreshers on signs, maneuvers, or safety, check the Texas Drivers Handbook.

 What happens after my Texas road test?

 Congratulations on making it this far!
-At the end, your examiner will give you a print out of your score sheet so you can see what, if any, points you got off.
+In the end, your examiner will give you a print out of your score sheet so you can see what, if any, points you got off.
 Didn’t pass?
 Not to worry, most people pass by their second try.
 The examiners are usually happy to talk through anything you missed.
 Each time, make sure you have a licensed driver and car for your road test.
 In the meantime, keep practice and reschedule when you feel ready 🙂